Updated Monday 12 October 2020

 VERIFICATION OF YOUR IDENTITY

-As our communication with you will continue to mostly be verbal, by text or by email, we need to make sure it’s really you.
+As our communication with you will largely continue to mostly be verbal, by text or by email, we need to make sure it’s really you.
 If you have set up a Security Question, we’ll use that or we’ll ask you to create one.
-We will also use a Verification Code that we will send to your mobile via SMS and may ask additional questions that only you would know the answer to, so we can confirm that it’s really you we’re speaking with.
+We will also use a Verification Code that we will send to your mobile via SMS and may ask additional questions that only you would know the answer to, so we can confirm that it’s really you we’re communicating with.

 Please continue to report all repairs or damages promptly to our Maintenance Hotline on 1800 203 383 (free call from land line).
 This service operates during normal office hours (8:00am-4:00pm Monday to Friday).